-There was a moderately high (71%) compliance rate for completion of the adoption education program (ACM 3).
-Documentation to support an achieved rating was largely because most of the records contained AEP certificates.
-A few records did not contain certificates; however, email correspondence with the Adoptive Families Association of BC confirming completion of an online ministry approved adoption education program was accepted as sufficient documentation of AEP completion.
-Of the 15 records rated not achieved, 9 records involved a second adoption and documentation was lacking on a review of the previous AEP and any training deficiencies identified for the prospective adoptive parent(s) were not upgraded as per Adoption Practice Standard 45.
-Furthermore, in August 2012 the AEP curriculum was updated and expanded.
+There was a moderately high (74%) compliance rate for completion of the adoption education program (ACM 3).
+Of the records rated achieved, over two-thirds (46 out of 65 records) contained certificates of AEP completion or an official notice on the file record that the AEP program had been completed.
+Of the 23 records rated not achieved, 9 records involved a second adoption and documentation was lacking on a review of the previous AEP and any training deficiencies identified for the prospective adoptive parent(s) being upgraded.
+In August 2012 the AEP curriculum was updated and expanded.
 Prospective adoptive parent(s) who completed the AEP in the years prior were required to upgrade their education with a second adoption.
-With these records, there was a general lack of any reference to the AEP curriculum update.
+With these 9 records, there was a general lack of reference to the AEP curriculum update and the need for upgrading the AEP with those applying for a second adoption.